 The usual adult dose of lamivudine is 300mg per day.
 You could take one 300mg tablet once a day, or one 150mg tablet twice a day.

 Lamivudine is also available in combination tablets.
 Several companies make a pill which contains lamivudine and another drug, abacavir, in one pill.
 This was originally marketed under the brand name Kivexa, but generic versions are now available.
-Lamivudine and zidovudine are also available in the following combination pills: dolutegravir and lamivudine (Dovato), doravirine, tenofovir and lamivudine (Delstrigo) and lamivudine and zidovudine (Combivir or generic versions).
+Lamivudine is also available in the following combination pills: dolutegravir and lamivudine (Dovato), doravirine, tenofovir and lamivudine (Delstrigo) and lamivudine and zidovudine (Combivir or generic versions).

 Lamivudine is also available in a single-tablet regimen, which means all the drugs for combination antiretroviral therapy in one pill.
 This is a pill which contains lamivudine, abacavir and dolutegravir, marketed as Triumeq.